onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 permalink: "insights-with-lean-analytics"
 ---

-I remember stopped working in consulting because all i created was concepts and slides.
-The truth is, i was a powerpoint bitch.
-When i started to work with large amounts of data, naturally the first thing i did was a lot of descriptive data analysis and visualization.
-I was hired as an analyst in a startup and became a reporting bitch soon.
-Was that the hands-on work i expected from working in a young startup?
-It just didn't feel right, so i decided to make a change.

 In this post i'll share my expierences of the last two years on building an insights team in a startup and how we did the transition from data analysts to data scientists to generate actionable insights that matter.
 The areas i'll touch are [setting the goals](#setting-the-goals), [building a team and structures](#building-a-team-and-structures), [building a technical infrastructure](#building-a-technical-infrastructure), [defining a lean process](#defining-a-lean-process), [choosing the right metrics](#choosing-the-right-metrics) and [making predictions](#making-predictions).

 While reading i'd appreciated your feedback and feel free to challenge every single word i'm writing.